 Market Size

-The global robotics market was estimated to be $39 billion in 2023 and is expected to grow at a 16% CAGR to a $134 billion market by 2031.
-Broader estimates for the AI hardware market expect a market size of $128.7 billion by 2033, growing at a CAGR of 23.9% from 2024 to 2033.
-Figure operates specifically within the humanoid robotics segment, which is expected to reach $38 billion globally by 2035.
-Between 2024 and 2035, robot shipments are expected to increase fourfold to 1.4 million units, driven by a significant 40% reduction in material costs.
+The AI hardware market is predicted to reach $128.7 billion by 2033, growing at a CAGR of 23.9% from 2024 to 2033.
+Figure operates specifically within the humanoid robotics segment, which is expected to reach $38 billion by 2035.
+Between 2024 and 2035, robot shipments are expected to increase fourfold to 1.4 million units, driven by a significant 40% reduction in material costs, leading to a faster path to profitability.

-Automated systems are expected to account for up to 25% of capital spending over the next five years.
-Retail and consumer goods will likely emerge as the largest spenders, with 23% of respondents from that sector planning to invest over $500 million.
+Automated systems will account for up to 25% of industrial companies’ capital spending over 2023-2028.
+Retail and consumer goods emerge as the largest spenders, with 23% of respondents from that sector planning to invest over $500 million.
 Logistics and fulfillment are projected to allocate the highest shares of their budgets to automation, with these sectors anticipating that automation will comprise 30% or more of their capital expenditures in the coming five years.

 Source: McKinsey